Archdiocese of Grouard–McLennan: History

 The Archdiocese of Grouard–McLennan was erected on April 8, 1862, as the Apostolic Vicariate of Athabaska Mackenzie, on territory split off from the Diocese of Saint-Boniface.
-A month later on May 8, 1862, Henri Faraud, O.M.I. was appointed as Apostolic Vicar.
-Bishop Faraud served until March 20, 1890, when he resigned.
-He was succeeded by Émile Grouard, O.M.I. who was appointed Apostolic Vicar on October 18, 1890.
-Bishop Faraud and later Bishop Grouard were assisted by Isidore Clut, O.M.I. who was appointed Auxiliary Bishop on August 3, 1864, and who served until his death on July 9, 1903.
+A month later on May 8, 1862, Henri Faraud was appointed as apostolic vicar.
+Faraud served until March 20, 1890, when he resigned.
+He was succeeded by Émile Grouard who was appointed apostolic vicar on October 18, 1890.
+Faraud and later Grouard were assisted by Isidore Clut who was appointed auxiliary bishop on August 3, 1864, and who served until his death on July 9, 1903.

-On July 3, 1901, the territory of the Vicariate was split, remaining as the Apostolic Vicariate of Athabaska, which comprised what is today the northwestern area of the Province of Alberta, but losing the then Apostolic Vicariate of Mackenzie, which comprised what today is the Northwest Territories as well as northeastern area of the Province of Alberta.
-Bishop Grouard remained as the Apostolic Vicar of Athabaska and Gabriel Breynat, O.M.I. was appointed Apostolic Vicar of Mackenzie.
-A few years after the death of Bishop Clut, Celestin_Henri Joussard, O.M.I. was appointed Coadjutor Apostolic Vicar on May 11, 1909.
+On July 3, 1901, the territory of the vicariate was split, remaining as the Apostolic Vicariate of Athabaska, which comprised what is today the northwestern area of the Province of Alberta, but losing the then Apostolic Vicariate of Mackenzie, which comprised what today is the Northwest Territories as well as northeastern area of the Province of Alberta.
+Grouard remained as the Apostolic Vicar of Athabaska and Gabriel Breynat was appointed Apostolic Vicar of Mackenzie.
+A few years after the death of Bishop Clut, Celestin_Henri Joussard was appointed coadjutor apostolic vicar on May 11, 1909.

-On March 15, 1927, the name of the Vicariate was changed from the Apostolic Vicariate of Athabaska to the Apostolic Vicariate of Grouard.
-Bishop Joussard never ended up succeeding Bishop Grouard as Apostolic Vicar of Athabaska and both Bishop Grouard and Bishop Joussard retired on April 18, 1929.
-Following the retirement of Bishop Grouard, Joseph Guy, O.M.I. was appointed Vicar Apostolic of Grouard on December 19, 1929.
-Bishop Guy served until June 2, 1937, when he was appointed the Bishop of Gravelbourg.
+On March 15, 1927, the name of the vicariate was changed from the Apostolic Vicariate of Athabaska to the Apostolic Vicariate of Grouard.
+Joussard never ended up succeeding Grouard as Apostolic Vicar of Athabaska and both Grouard and Joussard retired on April 18, 1929.
+Following the retirement of Grouard, Joseph Guy was appointed Vicar Apostolic of Grouard on December 19, 1929.
+Guy served until June 2, 1937, when he was appointed the Bishop of Gravelbourg.